An Update on Garbage and Bulk Item Pickup in Elkins: April 2026

 March and April 2026 Bulk Pickup Schedule

-More info is here: https://cityofelkinswv.gov/alert/city-hall-closed-thanksgiving/
+More information is here: https://cityofelkinswv.gov/bulk-pickup

 Reminder: The following is the City’s standard monthly bulk pickup schedule.
 The City strives to announce changes by the 15th of each month for the following month.